Skip to main content

 Research synthesisLow evidenceSmall effect3 studies · 2 beneficial · 1 neutral · 0 harmful

-• Studied populations: cancer patients receiving chemotherapy or radiotherapy (including head and neck cancer patients)
+• Studied populations: patients receiving treatment for cancer (including head and neck cancer patients and pediatric oncology patients)

 Safety in these studies